Meerut Metro: Corridors

-The metro is being developed in two phases, which will together cover a distance of 38.6 km, currently of which the first phase consisting of the first line to run along the RRTS is under construction.
-A possible third phase consisting of an east-west line has also been planned, that will increase the total length of the network by another 9 km to 47.6 km once finalised.
+The metro is being developed in two phases, which will together cover a distance of 38.6 km, currently of which the first phase consisting of the first line to run along the RRTS is in use.
+A possible third phase consisting of an east–west line has also been planned, that will increase the total length of the network by another 9 km to 47.6 km once finalised.
 The details of the lines are as follows: